liximomo/vscode-sftp/FAQ.md

 The problem would be that your server runs out of file descriptors.
 You should try to increase the file descriptors limit.
-If you don't have the permission to do this, set [limitOpenFilesOnRemote](https://github.com/Natizyskunk/vscode-sftp/wiki/Config#limitopenfilesonremote) option in your config.
+If you don't have the permission to do this, set [limitOpenFilesOnRemote](https://github.com/Natizyskunk/vscode-sftp/wiki/Configuration#limitopenfilesonremote) option in your config.

 ## Error: Connection closed

 The problem would be that the SFTP extension keeps closing the connection for those who use more legacy/old systems.
 You'll have to Explicitly override the default transport layer algorithms used for the connection to remove the new `"diffie-hellman-group-exchange-sha256"` algorithm that cause the problem from the `kex` section.
-Just add this in your `sftp.json` config file, which should make it work.
+Just add this in your `sftp.json` configuration file, which should make it work.
 ```json
 {
 	"algorithms": {